Eradboi/Fire-Fall/README.md

 # FIRE FALL GAME

-X and O Game is a Pygame (Python) 3 by 3 tic-tac-toe game that can either be two player or against the computer.
+Fire Fall Game is a Pygame (Python) single player PC game, where players try to manouver a plane to avoid coming in contact with fire balls falling from the sky.<br>
+The player has 10 lives and can also collect green orb-like lives along the way.<br>
+The higher the score, the harder it gets.<br>
+VIEW HIGHSCORES in the HIGHSCORE.TXT file.

 ## Installation
 Download [Python](https://www.python.org/downloads/) now.